It's time to take advantage of the lowest rates in over 40 years!

 Buyer Dont’s – Things to avoid before buying a home

 Things to avoid before buying a home Many new homebuyers make the mistake of rushing out to buy things to fill their home with as soon as the seller accepts their purchase offer and the lender pre-approves their loan.
-But there are still a few major hurdles to overcome before the keys are handed [...]
+But there are still a few major hurdles to overcome before the keys are handed out. [...]

 5 Ways to get your loan faster